MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 | *`ucrt.lib`* | *`ucrtbase.dll`* | DLL import library for the UCRT. | **`/MD`** | `_MT`, `_DLL` |
 | *`ucrtd.lib`* | *`ucrtbased.dll`* | DLL import library for the Debug version of the UCRT.
 Not redistributable. | **`/MDd`** | `_DEBUG`, `_MT`, `_DLL` |

 The vcruntime library contains Visual C++ CRT implementation-specific code, such as exception handling and debugging support, runtime checks and type information, implementation details and certain extended library functions.
-The vcruntime library version needs to match the version of the compiler you are using.
+The vcruntime library version needs to match the version of the compiler you're using.

 This table lists the libraries that implement the vcruntime library.